idaholab/moose/framework/doc/content/utilities/MooseDocs/config.md

 the supplied list of directories into a set, with the path relative to the supplied directory.
 This unique set of files is then copied to the destination directory of the build, with markdown files being rendered to html first.
-For example, the following illustrates how the multiple source files are combined in the destination directory (
+For example, the following illustrates how the multiple source files are combined in the destination directory.

 ```text
 doc/content/index.md -> ${HOME}/.local/share/moose/site/index.html